Greenway's Metal Boost

 Always make sure the surface you are working on is spotless and cool to the touch.
 Remove any heavy brake dust, debris, and other grime during your wash stage.

 Apply Metal Boost to the surface and gently work back and forth with a microfiber towel.
-If you need more “cut,” a terry towel can be used, which will aid a more aggressive polishing method due to the cotton fibers.
+If you need more “cut,” you can use a terry towel to aid the cotton fibers’ more aggressive polishing method.

 Many surfaces on newer vehicles are painted metal and then clear coated.
 The same methods used on the painted surface body can apply to these areas.
 We always suggest being careful when using smaller buffing pads at higher speeds.
 Induce clearcoat failure due to excessive heat and abrasiveness caused by machine buffing with a metal polish.